 People can fall into a trap with farmhouses, however.
 It can feel inauthentic due to the fact that most of us don’t tend to live in a farmhouse, so getting it right comes down starting from the ground up.

-Speaking of wallpaper, art deco particularly loves geometric patterns, and one way you can incorporate them is with wallpaper.
-But, learning the lessons we have since the roaring 20’s when Art Deco was big, you can apply them to only one wall as an accent wall so as to not overpower the room.
+However, applying the lessons we have learned since the roaring 20s, when Art Deco was popular, you can use the wallpaper on just one wall as an accent wall to avoid overwhelming the room.